Jcma14/api_stand_tests/README.md

 ---

 ## Author
-Camilo — QA Engineer in Training
+Camilo Morales — QA Engineer in Training
 This repository is part of my QA Engineering learning journey, where I practice building real automated API tests using Pytest and Python.

 Learning API testing, automation, and software quality.